lmaciejonczyk/skd-nrf/doc/nrf/ug_thread_tools.rst

 When working with samples that support wpantund, complete the following steps to start the wpantund processes:

 1. Open a shell and run the wpantund process.
-   The required command depends on whether you want to connect to a network co-processor (NCP) node or a radio co-processor (RCP) node.

    Replace the following parameters:

    * *network_interface_name* - Specifies the name of the network interface, for example, ``leader_if``.